Operation Lucid: Preparation

 The Palmers Shipbuilding and Iron Company had built War Nizam in 1918 and War Nawab in 1919.
-Both ships were 412 ft long and 52 ft 4 in abeam with a draft of 25 ft 7 in and a gross register tonnage of about 5,600.
+Both ships were 412 ft long and 52 ft 4 in abeam with a draft of 25 ft 7 in and a gross register tonnage of 5,586 for Nawab and 5,605 for Nizam.
 Oakfield had been built in 1918 with a grt of 5,218, 401 ft long and 52 ft 3 in abeam.

 The ships were quickly made ready and each filled with 2000–3000 LT Agar's Special Mixture a cocktail of 50 per cent heavy fuel oil, 25 per cent diesel oil and 25 per cent petrol developed by the PWD.
 The leaky bulkheads caused the engine rooms of War Nawab to fill with fumes that caused men to pass out and later resulted in the harbourmaster concluding that the crew were drunk.
 To this lethal load, bundles of cordite, gun cotton and old depth charges were added to give the ships more punch.
 The idea was to sail at night until the fire ships were near the entrances of the target ports.
 All but two or three of the crew would be taken off, detonation timers would be set and each ship put to its final heading towards a harbour mouth.
 The remaining crew would escape in a motor boat at the last minute.
 When the explosives detonated, the fire ship's hold would rupture and with a ship in, or as close as possible to, the harbour mouth, a slick of burning fuel would be drawn into the harbour by the rising tide.